 More the tank size, more the air quantity it can hold.
-In general a 30 litre tank can hold upto 300 litres of air in compressed form, considering its maximum pressure capacity to be 10 bar (145 PSI).
+In general a 30 liter tank can hold upto 300 liters of air in compressed form, considering its maximum pressure capacity to be 10 bar (145 PSI).

 There are 3 pressures in an Air Tank.

 1. Cut-In Pressure: Pressure at which compressor starts refilling the tank.

 2. Cut-Off Pressure: Pressure at which compressor stops filling the tank